teleprop/teleprop/README.md

 - ITU 1546
 - Longley-Rice (ITM)

-These models are using for broadcasting transmitters, point-multipoint systems, point-point radiolinks.
+These models are used for broadcasting transmitters, point-multipoint systems, point-point radiolinks.
 ## Prediction modes
 ### Point mode
 Individual test ponts given by WGS Lat-Lon coords: paste from Excel table, create points from GPS coords or pick from map.